 Many of the foods we eat come pre-packed, often in plastic.
 This packaging becomes rubbish as we often don't use it again.
-Rubbish can be really bad for the environment, animals and plants so it is important to try and make less rubbish where we can.
 Over the next week you will keep a record of how many pieces of rubbish you have left in your lunchbox at the end of each day.

-Count how many pieces of rubbish are in your lunch box each day and record it in the table below.
-Also write or draw what type of rubbish each piece was, for example, a muesli bar wrapper or a piece of plastic wrap from a sandwich.
-At the end of the week add up how many pieces of rubbish you had altogether.
+At the end of the day count how many pieces of rubbish are in your lunch box and record it in the table below.
+At the end of the week add up how many pieces of rubbish you had in total.